viklund/courses/ngsintro/1609/labs/loops-lab.md

 To get around this we can use a different way of generating sequences (there are **always** alternatives).
 There is a program called `seq` that does pretty much the same thing as the sequence expression, and since it is a program it will be executed **after** the variables have been handled.
 It's as easy to use as the sequence expressions; instead of writing {1..10} just write `seq 1 10`.

-If you get stuck, the solution will be below here in white text.

 <details>
 <summary>:key: Click to see how</summary>